 - Bring your health insurance card and a photo ID.

-- Leave your valuables at home.
+- Leave any jewelry or other valuables at home.
 No cell phones are allowed in the patient care areas.

 - All women of child bearing age should be prepared to provide a urine sample.

 When you arrive, the Center staff will greet you and help you complete your registration.
 You will be escorted to a room, change into a patient gown and an IV will be started.
 Your physician will talk to you about your procedure and what to expect.